 ABOUT BEAR FAMILY RESTAURANTS

-Fifty four years ago, Jerry and Marcelle Bear purchased the Larkin Avenue restaurant from McDonald’s Corporation.
+Fifty five years ago, Jerry and Marcelle Bear purchased the Larkin Avenue restaurant from McDonald’s Corporation.
 Nothing more than a walk-up window with seating for four, they managed the restaurant themselves with only 18 employees on staff.
 McDonald’s biggest selling and most successful sandwich, the Big Mac®, did not yet exist.
 The year was 1967, and the Golden Arches stood out across the street from Larkin High School as the only neighbor.

 In those early days, sales were so low it necessitated that Jerry and Marcelle Bear scheduled themselves to work positions such as taking orders at the front counter, making McDonald’s world famous french fries, and grilling hamburgers in the kitchen.
 As sales grew, it was not uncommon to see either one of them on a ladder changing the numbers on the “Over ____ Million Served” roadway sign.